GratiaOS/garden-core/packages/ui/README.md

 [![License](https://img.shields.io/badge/license-Garden%20Public%20License-blue.svg)](../../LICENSE)

 **Garden UI** is the shared component library that gives shape and soul to the Garden.
-It’s where primitives meet design tokens, growing together into a living interface system.
+It’s where headless primitives meet design tokens, growing together into a living interface system.

 ---